janewbaldwin/starter-academic/content/authors/sophia-lacambra/_index.md

 ---
 # Display name
-title: Sophia Lacambra
+title: "Sophia Lacambra"

+# Username (this should match the folder name and the name on publications)
+authors:
+- "sophia-lacambra"

 # Is this the primary user of the site?
 superuser: false

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
 role: Undergraduate Thesis Student

 # Organizations/Affiliations